ramosdalrymple-afk/break-it-down-demo/README.md

-a bot I created that breakdown topics for you intelligently have fun!
+A bot I created that breakdown topics for you intelligently.
+Have fun!